adamtornhill/code-maat/README.md

              Switches                 Default   Desc
              --------                 -------   ----
-             -vcs, --version-control            Input vcs module type: supports svn, git or hg -a,  --analysis           authors  The analysis to run (authors, revisions, coupling, summary, :all) -r, --rows                10       Max rows in output --min-revs                5        Minimum number of revisions to include an entity in the analysis --min-shared-revs         5        Minimum number of shared revisions to include an entity in the analysis
+             -vcs, --version-control            Input vcs module type: supports svn, git or hg -a,  --analysis           authors  The analysis to run (authors, revisions, coupling, summary, identity) -r, --rows                10       Max rows in output --min-revs                5        Minimum number of revisions to include an entity in the analysis --min-shared-revs         5        Minimum number of shared revisions to include an entity in the analysis